The territoriality of protection

-So, the "simple detention"Of a product which makes it possible to implement the invention is not an act of counterfeiting (Lyon District Court, 10th Ch.
+Thus, the " simple detention "Of a product to implement the invention is not an act of forgery (Lyon District Court, 10th Ch.
 February 14, 2008, ex. a carrier).

-In order to prevent a third party from manufacturing a product abroad using a process patented in France and to import products manufactured without any concern, the French legislator has added an additional ban (L613-2 CPI (c)): protection for theproducts obtained directly by this process ".
+In order to prevent a third party from manufacturing a product abroad using a process patented in France and to import products manufactured without any concern, the French legislator has added an additional ban (L613-2 CPI (c)): protection for ' products obtained directly by this process.

 Are forbidden (L613-2 CPI c)):

 - putting on the market,